 With position papers from many different actors available, the approach of identifying policy core beliefs on the basis of written accounts is both promising and feasible.
 However, even with an essentially nice stock of data it might not always be possible to accurately map the core beliefs of every actor.
 We came across many instances in which submissions were not long or detailed enough to extract policy core beliefs.
 In addition, we encountered a systematic challenge as several pro-economy actors made no or just very few statements on environmental or social issues.
-If an actor does not mobilize a specific belief dimension (e.g. environment) we can only assume that it is not important.
-An alternative approach is therefore to approach policy actors with questionnaires that explicitly try to reveal different dimensions of policy core beliefs (Ingold, 2011).
+If an actor does not mobilize a specific belief dimension (e.g. environment) we can assume but do not know for sure that it is not considered important.
+One way out is to mobilize further sources (e.g. press releases, annual reports, programs of political parties), another would be to work with questionnaires that explicitly try to reveal different dimensions of policy core beliefs (Ingold, 2011).